Earl Gardner (murderer): Subsequent murders and execution

 Gardner was held at the Gila County Jail with a fellow death row inmate, Ambrose Yesterday, while awaiting execution.
-Yesterday was never executed instead having his sentence reduced to 40 years for second degree murder on appeal.
+Yesterday was never executed.
+On appeal, his sentence would be reduced to 40 years for second degree murder on appeal.
 Gardner's last meal consisted of ribeye steak, fried potatoes, and watermelon.
 He spent his last night inside a car near the gallows, having been taken from the Gila County Jail the night before.
 He arrived at the gallows at 5:00 AM.
 Asked if he wanted to make a final statement, Gardner said, "I guess I was nervous.
 Maybe scared.
 It won't do me any good to be scared now.
 It's over, I'm glad it's over.
 That's all.

 The trapdoor was sprung at 5:06 AM, but the rope had slipped to the front of Gardner's neck, resulting in his hitting the side on his way down.
 His neck snapped back but did not break, so he laid gasping for air for a reported 33 minutes.
 Eventually, the sheriff stepped down through the trapdoor and pushed Gardner down with his foot to cut off his breathing.
 Following this, Gardner was pronounced dead at 5:33 AM.
 A black hearse arrived soon afterward to remove the body.
 After news of the botched execution reached Washington, Congress passed a law stating that all federal executions would then be carried out using whatever method was used in the state.